History of Seattle (1940–present): Silicon Forest: 1985–present

-Paul Allen, whose fortune was made through Microsoft though he has long since ceased to be an active participant in the company, has been a major force in Seattle politics.
+Paul Allen, whose fortune was made through Microsoft though he has long since ceased to be an active participant in the company, was a major force in Seattle politics.
 He attempted a voter initiative to build the Seattle Commons, a huge park in South Lake Union and the Cascade District, and even offered to put up his own money to endow a security force for the park, but it was defeated at the polls.
-(Allen is now the leader of the movement to redevelop this same area as a biotech center.)
 He did get a football stadium for the Seattle Seahawks through a successful statewide ballot initiative, and founded the Experience Music Project (originally intended as a Jimi Hendrix museum) on the grounds of Seattle Center.

 One other piece of urban design in this era is the Washington State Convention and Trade Center, completed in 1988 and expanded in 2003, which bridges the freeway and adjoins Freeway Park, connecting First Hill to downtown.
 Arguably, the convention center has helped fuel further downtown growth and has (at least to some extent) reconnected both sides of the freeway.
 Paralleling the Microsoft and Internet boom, Downtown Seattle underwent a revival; at the height of the boom, downtown office space was described as "Number four or five on the national hit parade [of real estate prices], and climbing."
 After an increase in vacancy to double-digit levels in the Internet Bust, occupancy began to return.
 The return of the downtown retail district appears to be a more lasting phenomenon, although at the expense of having a retail district dominated by national chain stores, many of them gathered in mall complexes.
 The growth of the tech industry such as Amazon and its expansion to the downtown area also resulted in a record level construction boom following the Great Recession, with a total of 68 major projects underway from Sodo to South Lake Union at the end of 2016, the most since 2005.
 Much of the development was residential which comprise up to 2/3 of all projects, most of which were centered at South Lake Union.
 As a result, twice as many apartments in Seattle opened in 2017 than any other year in the city's history.
 The pace of development is expected to increase slightly until 2019.